Changing Jobs Whilst On A Tier 2 Visa

 It is important that you have continual employment while you remain in the UK, which is why you must have a Certificate of Sponsorship.
 Sponsor licence holders are responsible for you while you work as part of their business.
 As a result of these, employers haves a number of conditions they need to abide by to issue out sponsor licences.

 There are numerous job sites in the UK wherein you can find your next employer, but trying to find a site which specifies a sponsor licence holder will be difficult.
 Fortunately, the government maintains a database of sponsor licence holders that you can access to find a new prospective employer in your industry.
 It may also be worth speaking to employment agencies, who tend to be very well-informed about their clients and can help to point you in the right direction.

 Here are a few common questions:

-In other to be employed as a Tier 2 migrant, your employer needs to have active tier 2 sponsorship licence.
+In other, to be employed as a Tier 2 migrant, your employer needs to have an active tier 2 sponsorship licence.
 If they do not have a sponsor licence, they will need to apply for one.
 Feel free to contact our business immigration department if you are looking to make a tier 2 sponsor licence application.

 The Resident Labour Market Test (RLMT) may need to be carried out by your new employer before you can be assigned a role and a certificate of sponsorship (COS).

 Your new employer has to ensure that they have completed the RMLT and there is no suitable worker who can fill the role, or that the job is not part of the RMLT before they can offer you a role in their company.
-This process can be a complicated one which is why it is important to seek legal advice from a qualified immigration lawyer.
+This process can be a complicated one, which is why it is important to seek legal advice from a qualified immigration lawyer.